AcadIMAT

 Italian Medical Schools: The Guide

-There are currently 22 Medical Schools in Italy offering an English Medicine & Surgery Programme, and ranking highly in most world directories, Italy has established an impressive standard in preparing future medical students.
+There are currently 20 Medical Schools in Italy offering an English Medicine & Surgery Programme and 2 offering an English Dentistry program, ranking highly in most world directories, Italy has established an impressive standard in preparing future medical students.
 It’s no surprise that studying medicine in Italy has become an increasingly popular choice with the country offering rich cultural experiences across a multitude of cities, on a backdrop of academic strength without breaking the bank.

 Prospective students may find it difficult to pick just one medical school to put as their top choice, as there are many different things to consider.
 However, there is a Medical university for every budget and every type of student whether they’re an adventurer, a city explorer, or simply prefer more intimate surroundings.